storj/docs/app/dcs/third-party-tools/video-content-delivery-with-storj-and-livepeer/page.md

 ---
+title: Livepeer - Video Content Delivery
+metadata:
   title: Workshop - Global Video Content Delivery with Storj and Livepeer
   description: >-
     Learn to build a completely decentralized, fast video content delivery service.
 With over tens of thousands of Storj nodes around the world, see how simple it can be to remove your reliance on centralized providers.
 docId: S-xrhs_X1YHLh4CmwOt2T
 redirects:
   - /dcs/how-tos/video-content-delivery-with-storj-and-livepeer